POUNCE// README

 HostingVercel, deployed from GitHub on push

-The level is 240 tiles wide and 15 tiles tall.
-Each tile is 32 × 32 pixels in the world, so the playable area is 7680 × 480.
-The horizontal camera scrolls to follow the cat and clamps at the world's left and right edges so the player can't walk off-screen behind the start or past the goal.
+Pounce ships three levels — MEADOW WALK (960 tiles wide), NIGHT GARDEN (720), and HOMEWARD BOUND (720).
+Each tile is 32 × 32 pixels in the world; tilemaps are 15 rows tall.
+The horizontal camera follows the cat and clamps at the world's left and right edges so the player can't walk off-screen behind the start or past the goal.
+The camera also leads the cat's facing direction by a small eased look-ahead so the player can see what's coming.

 The level data is not a hand-typed ASCII grid.
-It is built programmatically in js/level.js through a thin builder API (ground, plat, ent) that writes features into a 2D char array.
-The final grid is exported as an array of 240-character strings for game.js to consume.
-This makes the level easier to reason about and to refactor when something needs to shift.
+It is built programmatically in js/level.js through a thin builder API (ground, plat, ent, treatArc) that writes features into a 2D char array.
+Each level function builds its own grid with the builder's makeBuilder(width) factory, so the three levels don't accidentally write into one another.
+The grids are exposed via window.LEVELS for game.js to load.

-The cat's running jump can clear about five tiles flat (or six with a full variable-jump hold) and reach about five tiles vertically.
-Every pit in the level was sized to stay inside those bounds, with mid-air stepping platforms placed in any gap wider than five tiles.
-A static check verifies every entity has a solid tile underneath and no platform sits directly above another solid tile (a stacking trap that would have the cat clipping into a tile while standing on the one below).
+The cat's running jump can clear about six tiles flat (or seven and a half with a full variable-jump hold) and reach about five and a half tiles vertically.
+Every pit in every level was sized to stay inside those bounds, with mid-air stepping platforms placed in any gap wider than six tiles.
+A programmatic audit walks each level after build, flagging any pit that exceeds the six-tile flat-jump threshold without a step inside it — the build is rejected if any survives.

 The four cats